 Dr. Gale (BAEd, BSc, MSc, PhD, Peng.) has worked in mineral deposits studies and exploration since 1964.
 He has been involved in the discovery of industrial mineral deposits in Newfoundland and Manitoba, volcanogenic massive sulphide (VMS) deposits in Manitoba and a copper-molybdenum deposit in Norway.
 In addition to conducting detailed studies of VMS and gold deposits in Manitoba he has undertaken geochemical studies and helped develop new methods for mineral exploration.
-Dr. Gale is currently the CEO and chairman of Namex Ventures Inc., a developing wellness company engaged in the growing and processing of craft hemp in Jamaica; chairman of Preferred Dental Technologies Inc.; and, is CEO and Chairman of Triple Nine Resources Ltd., a private Canadian junior mining company focused on the exploration and development of the Four Corners Project, a world class iron ore (magnetite)-titanium-vanadium resource property in Newfoundland.
-Dr. Gale is a member of the Professional Association of Engineers and Geoscientists of Manitoba.
+Dr. Gale is currently the CEO and chairman of Namex Ventures Inc., a developing wellness company engaged in the growing and processing of craft hemp in Jamaica; chairman of Preferred Dental Technologies Inc.; Dr. Gale is a senior member of the Professional Association of Engineers and Geoscientists of Manitoba.